MCassetti/MCassetti.github.io/_posts/2018-07-06-project-benson.md

 ![alt_text](https://raw.githubusercontent.com/MCassetti/MCassetti.github.io/master/public/timeseries_data.png)

-Query the Yelp API was done in the standard method.
+Queries to the Yelp API was done in the standard method.
 However it is rate limited.
 To get arround it, we propose query with an offset of multiples of the rate limit and determining if the number of entries received is under the limit before attempt more queries.
 Each api key has a certain number of queries (10,000 as of the time of this writing, with a query limit of 50), therefore this is the only feasible work around.
 ```python
 def iter_search(offset,limit,loc):
     # Example of yelp query